 There is this spot on my counter where I leave my butter to warm when I have it intended for a baking project.
 But sometimes (many times) I will have an itch to bake something without previous planning.
 The trouble with that is that my butter is cold.
 Can you cream cold butter?
-No. In fact, I actually broke a beater blade on cold butter.
+Nope.
+In fact, I actually broke a beater blade on cold butter once.

 If you’d like a copy of my FREE baker’s pantry checklist, sign up below and I’ll send it to you.
 I like to print a copy and keep it inside my pantry so I know what I have and what I need from the store.